KevinMusgrave/pytorch-metric-learning/docs/logging_presets.md

-# Logging Presets
+# Logging Preset's
 The ```logging_presets``` module contains ready-to-use hooks for logging data, validating and saving your models, and early stoppage during training.
-It requires the record-keeper and tensorboard packages, which can be installed with pip:
+It requires the record-keeper and tensorboard package, which can be installed with pip:

 ```pip install record-keeper tensorboard```